-Fruits and vegetables are good for your body.
+Fruits and vegetables are good for your health.

-Some of them even help fight chronic diseases, such as heart disease and cancer (1).
+Some of them even reduce your risk of chronic diseases, such as heart disease and cancer (

-Many people do this in order to "detox" or add more nutrients to their diets.
+Many people use it to detox or add more nutrients to their diet.

-Supporters claim that juicing can improve nutrient absorption, while others say it strips away important nutrients like fiber.
+Supporters claim that juicing can improve nutrient absorption from fruits and vegetables, while others say it strips away their important nutrients like fiber.

 Juicing is a process that extracts the juices from fresh fruits and vegetables.

-This usually strips away most of the solid matter, including seeds and pulp, from whole fruits and vegetables.
+It usually strips away most of the solid matter, including the seeds and pulp, from whole fruits and vegetables.

-- Centrifugal juicers: These juicers grind fruits and vegetables into pulp through a high-speed spinning action with a cutting blade.
+- Centrifugal.
+These juicers grind fruits and vegetables into pulp through a high-speed spinning action with a cutting blade.
 The spinning also separates the juice from the solids.

-- Cold-press juicers: Also called masticating juicers, these crush and press fruits and vegetables much more slowly to get as much juice as possible.
+- Cold-press.
+Also called masticating juicers, these crush and press fruits and vegetables much more slowly to obtain as much juice as possible.

-- To supplement a normal diet: Fresh juice can be used as a handy supplement to your daily diet, increasing nutrient intake from fruits and vegetables that you wouldn’t otherwise consume.
+- Supplementing a normal diet: Fresh juice can be used as a handy supplement to your daily diet, increasing nutrient intake from fruits and vegetables that you wouldn’t otherwise consume.

-Bottom Line: Juicing involves extracting and drinking the juice from fresh fruit and vegetables.
-Some people do this to "detox," while others do it to supplement their current diet.
+Juicing involves extracting and drinking the juice from fresh fruits and vegetables.
+Some people do this to detox, while others do it to supplement their current diet.

-Many people don’t get enough nutrients from their diet alone (2).
+Many people don’t obtain enough nutrients from their diet alone (

-Nutrient levels in the foods we eat are also much lower than they used to be.
+Nutrient levels in the foods you eat are also much lower than they used to be.

-Polluted environments and high stress levels can also increase our requirements for certain nutrients.
+Polluted environments and high stress levels can also increase your requirements for certain nutrients.

 If you find it difficult to get the recommended amount of fruits and vegetables into your diet each day, juicing can be a convenient way to increase your intake.

-A review of 22 studies found that drinking juice made from fresh fruits and vegetables or blended powder concentrate improved folate and antioxidant levels, including beta-carotene, vitamin C and vitamin E (8).
+Furthermore, a review of 22 studies found that drinking juice made from fresh fruits and vegetables or blended powder concentrate improved folate and antioxidant levels, including beta carotene, vitamin C, and vitamin E (

-There's plenty of evidence linking whole fruits and vegetables to reduced risk of disease, but studies for fruit and vegetable juices are harder to find.
+Plenty of evidence links whole fruits and vegetables to a reduced risk of disease, but studies on fruit and vegetable juices are harder to find.

-A high intake of fruits and vegetables shows promise in many areas of health show more promise.
-For example, juices may reduce the risk of heart disease.
-Apple and pomegranate juices have been linked to reduced blood pressure and cholesterol levels (9, 10, 11).
+A high intake of fruits and vegetables shows promise in many areas of health.
+For example, juices may reduce your risk of heart disease.
+Apple and pomegranate juices have been linked to reduced blood pressure and cholesterol levels (

-Additionally, consuming fruit and vegetable juices in liquid form or blended concentrations may reduce homocysteine levels and markers of oxidative stress, both of which are linked to improved heart health (8).
+Additionally, consuming fruit and vegetable juices in liquid form (or blended concentrations) may reduce homocysteine levels and markers of oxidative stress, both of which are linked to improved heart health (

-One large study found that the risk for Alzheimer’s disease was reduced among those who drank fruit and vegetable juices three or more times per week, compared with those who drank juices less than once per week (11).
+One large study observed a reduced risk of Alzheimer’s disease among those who drank fruit and vegetable juices three or more times per week, compared with those who drank them less than once per week (

 The reduction in Alzheimer’s risk may be due to the high levels of polyphenols in the juices.
-These are antioxidants found in plant foods, believed to protect brain cells.
+These are antioxidants found in plant foods and believed to protect brain cells.

-Bottom Line: Limited evidence is available to link fruit and vegetable juice to a reduced risk of diseases like cancer, Alzheimer’s and heart disease.
+Limited evidence links fruit and vegetable juice to a reduced risk of diseases like cancer, Alzheimer’s, and heart disease.

 Juicing advocates often claim that drinking juice is better than eating whole fruits and vegetables.

-They justify this by saying that removing the fiber makes nutrients easier to absorb.
+They assert that removing the fiber makes nutrients easier to absorb.

 However, there isn’t any scientific research to support this.

-You may actually need the fiber content of the fruit or vegetable to experience the plant’s full health benefits (12).
+In fact, you may need the fiber content of the fruit or vegetable to experience the plant’s full health benefits (

-For example, important antioxidants that are naturally bound to plant fibers are lost in the juicing process.
-These may play an important role in the health benefits of whole fruits and vegetables (13, 14, 15).
+For example, the antioxidants that are naturally bound to plant fibers are lost during the juicing process.
+They may play an important role in the health benefits of whole fruits and vegetables (15,

-One study compared whole apples to apple juice.
-It found that drinking clear apple juice increased LDL cholesterol levels by 6.9%, compared to whole apples.
-This effect is thought to be due to the fiber content of whole apples (12).
+One study compared eating whole apples to drinking apple juice.
+It found that drinking clear apple juice increased LDL (bad) cholesterol levels by 6.9%, compared with eating whole apples.
+This effect is thought to be due to the fiber content of whole apples (

-An observational study showed an increased risk of type 2 diabetes in people who consumed fruit juices, whereas whole fruits were linked to a reduced risk (20).
+What’s more, an observational study showed an increased risk of type 2 diabetes in people who consumed fruit juices, whereas whole fruits were linked to a reduced risk (

-One study compared the effects of blending and juicing on the nutrient content of grapefruits.
-Results showed that blending, which retains more fiber, is a better technique for obtaining higher levels of beneficial plant compounds (23).
+One study compared the effects of blending and juicing on the nutrient content of grapefruit.
+Results showed that blending, which retains more fiber, is a better technique for obtaining higher levels of beneficial plant compounds (

-Bottom Line: Eating whole fruit and vegetables is better for your health.
-Juicing makes you miss out on beneficial fiber and antioxidants.
+Eating whole fruits and vegetables is better for your health.
+Juicing causes you to miss out on beneficial fiber and antioxidants.

-Many people use juicing as a way to lose weight.
+Many people use juicing as a weight loss strategy.

 However, this is very difficult to sustain for more than a few days.

-This is also likely to lead to nutrient deficiencies in the long-term, since juices lack many important nutrients.
+Juice diets are also likely to lead to nutrient deficiencies in the long term, as juices lack many important nutrients.

-Bottom Line: Most juicing diets involve severe calorie restriction, which is generally unsustainable in the long-term and can lead to a reduction in the amount of calories you burn.
+Most juicing diets involve severe calorie restriction, which is generally unsustainable in the long term and can lead to a slower metabolism.

 Using juices as a meal replacement can be bad for your body.

-This is because juice on its own is not nutritionally balanced, since it does not contain sufficient protein or fat.
+This is because juice on its own is not nutritionally balanced, as it does not contain sufficient protein or fat.

-Additionally, healthy fats are important for sustained energy, hormone balance and cell membranes.
-They may also provide the fat-soluble vitamins A, D, E and K.
+Additionally, healthy fats are important for sustained energy, hormone balance, and cell membranes.
+They may also provide the fat-soluble vitamins — vitamins A, D, E, and K.

-However, replacing one meal a day with juice is unlikely to cause harm, as long as the rest of your diet is more balanced.
+That said, replacing one meal per day with juice is unlikely to cause harm, as long as the rest of your diet is more balanced.

-Bottom Line: Juices are nutritionally unbalanced because they do not contain adequate protein or fat.
+Juices are nutritionally unbalanced because they do not contain adequate amounts of protein or fat.
 Adding protein and fat sources to your juices can help with this.

-Consuming 100% fruit juice has been associated with an increased risk of metabolic syndrome, liver damage and obesity (24).
+Regularly consuming high amounts of fruit juice has been associated with an increased risk of metabolic syndrome and obesity (

 In addition, there is no evidence that your body needs to be detoxified by eliminating solid food.